How to Grow a Pineapple at Home

 Growing a pineapple at home is actually much simpler than you might think for such a strange-looking fruit.
 What you really need the most of is patience, because it can take a year for an edible pineapple to grow.

 If you’re curious to learn how to grow a pineapple at home, then keep reading!
 It’s super easy and fun!
 All you need is the top of the pineapple, a jar of water, and a flower pot.

-We assure you this technique is simply amazing.
-The first step is to keep the leftover top of each pineapple you buy.
+Why grow a pineapple at home?This technique is absolutely amazing.
+The first step is to keep the leftover top of every pineapple you buy.
 Aside from the fact that you now don’t have to throw the rest of your pineapple tops away, it’s a great learning experience for the kids.
 All you need is a jar of water, a flower pot, and a lot of patience in watching it grow.

-Pineapples are one of the most healthy and beneficial fruits out there.
-It is a natural diuretic and helps eliminate toxins, preventing consipation because of its fiber content.
-As if that wasn’t enough, it also helps speed up your metabolism and burn fat.
-It contains potassium, folic acid, Vitamins C, B1, B6, and aids in digestion, along with helping eliminate possible intestinal parasites.
-It’s fantastic, right?
+On top of all that, they also help speed up your metabolism and burn fat.
+Pineapples contains potassium, folic acid, vitamins C, B1, B6, and aid in digestion, along with helping eliminate possible intestinal parasites.
+They’re fantastic, right?

 How to grow a pineapple at home

 The first thing you’ll need to do is pick a good pineapple for your experiment.
 It needs to be a ripe pineapple: not too soft, with green leaves at the crown.
 Never pick brown or dark pineapples, only use the healthy looking green ones.
 If you can, try to get organic pineapples that haven’t been sprayed synthetic pesticides or other chemicals.